armadillu/ofxRemoteUI/README.md

 The OSX client also allows to copy all the current params as plain text.
 You can also paste them back after editing them!
 Thx to @kritzikratzi for this idea!

-**"Restore to initial XML Values"** sets alls params to whatever values they had at server app launch.
-**"Restore to Default Values"** sets alls params to whatever values the shared variable had before sharing it with OFX_REMOTEUI_SERVER_SHARE_PARAM().

 To use it outside of OpenFrameworks, you can see how the example-noOF is setup.

 -----